pfruan/DiSNEP/README.md

 se=diffus_matrix(s0,adjacency,alpha=0.75,iter=10, difference=1e-6)

-# denoise the enhanced network and make it binary and symmetric.
+# Denoise the enhanced network and make it binary and symmetric.

 #se is the enhanced disease specific network.
 #percent is what percentage of edges to be considered as noise.
 The default value is 0.9.
 #The returned value is a denoised, binary and symmetric gene network.

 se_post=post_process(se,percent=0.9)

-# prioritize the disease association signals by diffusion process on a gene network.
+# Prioritize the disease association signals by diffusion process on a gene network.

 #t_score is a matrix of original gene signals, with the first colomn is the gene names and the second column is the association signals.
 #snet is a gene network.
 #type indicates the type of input assocaitaion signals, "pvalue" or "zscore".